 What is the difference between LPG and NGL?

-• NGL, on the other hand, may contain many more different chemical components – a complete list of the BCS supported NGL compositions can be found in the Chemical Components FAQ ; Thus, if your NGL is covered by this list of chemical components, either a BCG or BCP license will be required, but not both.
+- NGL, on the other hand, may contain many more different chemical components – a complete list of the BCS supported NGL compositions can be found in the LPG ISO 6578 Chemical Components FAQ ; Thus, if your NGL is covered by this list of chemical components, either a BCG or BCP license will be required, but not both.

-• If your NGL, on the other hand, is of a condensate type (i.e. with even higher carbon atom number components as defined in the FAQ), you may require both a BCG and a BCP license, since only the BCP license includes the relevant condensate measurement standards – and you may also require a BCG license for other products (e.g. if you deal with LNG quantity conversions).
+- If your NGL, on the other hand, is of a condensate type (i.e. with even higher carbon atom number components as defined in the LPG ISO 6578 Chemical Composition FAQ), you may require both a BCG and a BCP license, since only the BCP license includes the relevant condensate measurement standards – and you may also require a BCG license for other products (e.g. for LNG quantity conversions).

 * Example: API MPMS Chapter 11.2.4 is titled: